Several factors can prevent you from receiving LiveJournal email.

 - Add livejournal.com and/or 184.108.40.206 and 220.127.116.11 (the IP addresses used to send comment notifications and forward firstname.lastname@example.org email) to your "allowed senders" list ("whitelist") and your address book.

-- If you cannot list an entire domain, add email@example.com, firstname.lastname@example.org, and email@example.com, since most of LiveJournal's notifications come from these addresses.
+- If you cannot list an entire domain, add email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org, since most of LiveJournal's notifications come from these addresses.

 - If you cannot edit the spam or junk filters, you may need to disable them entirely.